 Today, removing a patient's gallbladder is a lot easier than it used to be.
 In the old days, gallbladder removal meant major surgery requiring a hospital stay and an extended recovery.
-Now, it is a much easier surgery and recovery because the procedure, called a cholecystectomy, can be performed laparoscopically.
+Now, it is a much simpler surgery and recovery because the procedure, called a cholecystectomy, can be performed laparoscopically.
 This procedure is called a laparoscopic cholecystectomy which has been shortened to lap chole.

 The problem is a lap chole is an expensive procedure that has led to surgeons tripping over themselves to perform these surgeries.
 In 1989, when the lap chole procedure became the new standard operating procedure, surgeons hurried to learn how to perform this procedure.
 Regrettably, this consisted of taking weekend crash lap chole classes where the doctors practiced on animals for a few days and then off to people.

 Even today, mistakes during a lap chole are common.
 To properly remove a patient's gallbladder, the surgeon must know where he is cutting and divide two structures - the cystic duct and the cystic artery.
 Too often, mistakes happen while cutting.
 Often, the surgeon believes they have identified and divided the cystic duct; when they actually have cut into the bile duct.

 Sometimes, this mistake is not medical malpractice.
 But it quickly becomes medical malpractice when the doctor either fails to realize the error or tries to ignore the mistake (more common than you would think) and fails to convert the lap chole into traditional open surgery.Common Doctor Defenses in a Lap Chole Medical Malpractice Lawsuit

 No matter how egregious the surgeon performed the laparoscopic cholecystectomy and no matter how severe the injuries, the doctor's lawyer almost invariably defend these cases by arguing that the doctor did nothing wrong.Assumption of the Risk